How to Get a Funded Trading Account with The Funded Trader

 5.2.
 Your documentation is your primary shield

-This evidence trail is invaluable if your account is breached or your payout is denied for a subjective reason.
+This evidence trail is invaluable, especially for traders with less trading experience, because it protects you if a payout is delayed or denied for a subjective reason.

 5.3.
 Acknowledge that the fee is a high-risk, non-refundable investment